 Time-limited pet insurance

-Time-limited pet insurance insures your pet for a set amount per illness or injury and for a set period of time, which is usually around 12 months from the onset of the condition or the initial treatment (policy dependant).
+Time-limited pet insurance insures your pet for a set amount per illness or injury and for a set period of time, which is usually around 12 months from the onset of the condition or the initial treatment (policy dependent).
 You can find out more about time-limited pet insurance in our article, 'Time-limited pet insurance explained'.

 Accident-only pet insurance

 Accident-only pet insurance covers your pet for a set amount per injury and does not cover your pet for illness.
-Some accident-only policies also enforce a time limit on how long you have to claim but this is dependant on the provider.
+Some accident-only policies also enforce a time limit on how long you have to claim but this is dependent on the provider.
 More information on accident-only pet insurance can be found in our article, 'Accident-only pet insurance explained'.

 Liability only pet insurance